LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 Cyclic Path and switch to the next one.
 Here, the Generator will switch to the Constant Path once the Cyclic one ends, and then end the test once the Constant Path finishes.
-To make the script runnable, let's complete it with the same code as in the previous example :
+To make the script runnable, let's complete it with the same code as in the previous example:

 .. literalinclude:: /downloads/getting_started/tuto_generator.py
    :language: python